 - Written instructions on how to turn off your home's utilities

 4. Be alert to changing weather conditions:Blowing debris or the sound of an approaching tornado may alert you.
-Many people report tornadoes sounds like a freight train.
+Many people report tornadoes sound like a freight train.
+When you hear a tornado warning being issued on the radio or television, take shelter immediately.
+Do not go outside!

 5. When a tornado WARNING is issued: